 During the past forty years, working with both its partners and predecessor organizations, ICE's volunteer leaders and professional staff have been at the forefront of efforts in Chicago to assist communities in crisis.
 Their campaigns are “stories of hope” as they have changed the footprint and spirit of Chicago’s communities in the face of seemingly insurmountable challenges.
 These successes include:

-- Blocking the City of Chicago's efforts to close all of its community-based mental health clinics, while developing an alternate funding model for expanded mental health services.
+Blocking the City of Chicago's efforts to close all of its community-based mental health clinics, while developing an alternate funding model for expanded mental health services that now spans three communities and will be providing services to more than 400,000 residents, regardless of ability to pay.

 Work by ICE’s leaders and staff to increase community empowerment was the common denominator in each campaign to preserve safety, vitality, stability, and economic opportunity in all of our city’s communities.